michelebonacina/MotoMAppInfo/README.md

 It's still in development and the data on it are intended for debug purpose.

 #### Map Page
+There's a biker icon in the center of the map; it's your current position.
+While moving, the top view visualition rotate and scroll around the biker orienting the map in the same direction of the real world.

 More details about project development [here](https://bitbucket.org/michelebonacina/motomapp/wiki/Home).